It is thought that Carrickfergus was commenced by John Courcy

 enclosure, 150' long by 85' wide set on the end of a rocky promontory

-and with a simple hole in the wall style gateway to the NE.
-At
+and with a simple hole in the wall style gateway to the

 the north end of the enclosure, controlling the entrance, a large keep